 “No, you’re not free…you’re on a long piece of string…you come and go, and think you’re free, but you never cut the string in two…You need a touch of folly to do that…You have to risk everything!”
 (Kazantzakis 300)

 It was the movie before the book.
 One bedroom apartment.
 Boulder, Colorado, by the hospital.
-I was 21, married six months, bored with marriage and afraid of the husband, a kid like me but a brute.
+I was 21, married six months, bored with marriage and afraid of the husband who was a kid like me, also scared, but violent.
 School was hard.
 Everything seemed distorted and alien.
 The husband (also a student) was at work; night shift at the Cyclotron.
 I turned on the tube.
 Nothing better to do.
 Suddenly, Zorba was talking to me, though it seemed he thought he was speaking to Basil, or The Boss, played by Alan Bates.

 Zorba asks the Boss why he doesn’t visit the beautiful widow.
 The Boss says, “I don’t want any trouble.”

 Zorba, horrified, grabs The Boss and says, “Not want trouble?
 What do you want then!
 Life is trouble!
 Only death is not.
 To be alive is to undo your belt and LOOK for trouble.”